-Parameter Description Value Resource monitored Graph Duration Graph Duration Units Time period displayed in the window Bar Duration Bar Duration Units Time period represented by each bar in the graph Time Periods Assigns a specific color to highlight the increment of the monitored resource in a specified time period (minimum resolution = 1 hour).
-Color Bar Width Bar color and width Bar Value Show/Hide the value of each bar Consumption Meter Number of labels to be displayed on graph.
+Parameter Description Value Resource monitored Graph Duration / Graph Duration Units Time period displayed in the window Bar Duration/Bar Dur- ation Units Time period represented by each bar in the graph Time Periods Assigns a specific color to highlight the increment of the monitored resource in a specified time period (minimum resolution = 1 hour).
+Consumption Meter Number of labels to be displayed on graph.